DSD-DBS/capella-collab-manager/docs/docs/admin/teamforcapella/project-management/index.md

 1. Expand the transaction, select the project to delete, right click, and select "Delete...":
     ![Delete a T4C project](./delete-t4c-project.png)
 1. Confirm the deletion with "Ok" and wait until the transaction is finished.
-   The can take a few minutes.
+   This can take a few minutes.